-We frequently receive requests during the school year from various organizations to hand out pamphlets, Scout information, etc. to students.
+We frequently receive requests from various organizations to distribute information regarding activities, opportunities, and services available in our community.
 The UCSD website utilizes an electronic backpack called The Flyer Hub where all materials from these organizations are posted according to age group.
 Please refer to the "Flyer Hub Guidelines" for more information.